pseudoyim/conda_build_dojo/README.md

 dojo create_lesson --name <LESSON_NAME>
 ```
 1. Fill out the `lesson.yaml`.
-1. If your lesson requires `dojo_channels` (e.g. fake channels that recreate the channel conditions for your lesson), create and populate a `dojo_channels_pkgs.txt` file in the lesson directory.
+1. (OPTIONAL) If your lesson requires `dojo_channels` (e.g. fake channels that recreate the channel conditions for your lesson), create and populate a `dojo_channels_pkgs.txt` file in the lesson directory.
     - Create an env with your target package installed in it.
 Make sure to include all build, host run, and test requirements.
 This will capture the FULL list of packages you need to build your target package in dojo.
     - Run: `conda list -n test_env --explicit`
     - Copy and paste the list of URLs into `dojo_channel_pkgs.txt`